jessepav/lacygoill-wiki-backup/vim/complete.md

 Note that the reason  why you don't see the messages with  `-Nu NONE` is because `'showmode'` is set by default, but you reset it in your vimrc.
-And when `'showmode'` is set while `'shm'` includes the `c` flag, `-- INSERT --` is  displayed on  the  command-line  which has  the  side-effect  of hiding  the messages from `C-x C-k`.
+And when `'showmode'` is set while `'shm'` includes the `c` flag, `-- INSERT --` is  displayed on  the  command-line  which has  the  side effect  of hiding  the messages from `C-x C-k`.

 The actual messages depend on whether `'showmode'` is set and whether `'shm'` contains `c`.